-We’ve been asking time and time again: Should I be washing my hair everyday?
+We’ve been asking time and time again: Should I be washing my hair every day?
 Every two days?
 Once a week?
-Gone are the days when we thought that we needed to wash our hair every day.
-Shower time without shampoo just feels incomplete.
+Or it depends?

 Who should you be taking advice from?

 We’ve done the work in finding out how often you should be washing your hair, so you can keep your hair as beautifully healthy as they should always be.

 What Does Shampoo Do?